MdEhsanulHaqueKanan/processor-recommendation-engine/README.md

 ---

+_**Note:** This application is hosted on Render's free tier.
+The server may spin down after 15 minutes of inactivity.
+Please allow 30-60 seconds for the app to "wake up" on your first visit._

 ## The ML Pipeline & Technical Deep Dive

 This project was more than just training a model; it was about building a reliable and production-ready system.
 Here's a breakdown of the key technical stages: